 People bravely write their hearts out every day in New Literary Project, across generations, & communities, & boundaries.

 We drive social change by unleashing artistic power.
 Learn how.
-Watch Jack Hazards of LA: The Documentary

 Berkeley.jpg

-Submissions Now Open for 2026 Joyce Carol Oates Prize
+2026 Joyce Carol Oates Prize Longlist Announced

 Learn More about the Joyce Carol Oates Prize